scratch-ed/itch/README.md

 ### Puppeteer complains about my browser

 When running into this issue, it might help to manually set the executable for your browser in the `.env` files.
-For example when usin Chromium this might be a valable entry:
+For example when using Chromium this might be a valable entry:

 ```bash
 # in .env